 Thoughts on History - 1st blog!

 Folks - delighted to be posting my first blog as part of my new author's website.
-I will have a "new" blog post at least twcie a month if not more.
+I will have blog posts at least twcie a month if not more.
 The posts will be mostly history focused and a mix of interesting details on the Amalia Kussner biography and topics from my People Hidden in History podcast series.

 Amalia Kussner, as of today, is basically an unknown artist from the Gilded Age and her works are in very few museums.
 She however was one of the most well-known miniaturists from 1894-1911, and for a while in England, was "on par" with John Singer Sargent.
 Due to her popularity in New York (in the 1890's) she was really the first artist as part of the miniature portrait revival in this country.
 She then took her craft to England - to initially paint both the Prince of Wales and the famous Consuelo Vanderbilt, and many more from royal and titled lineage.
 Her fame continued to grow, as more Gilded Age luminaries sought her services.